An Update to the ADA Certification Process

 Q. What if I am outside of the Stockton city limits?
 How does public transportation work from other cities in San Joaquin County?

 A. The cities of Escalon, Lodi, Manteca, Ripon and Tracy offer fixed and deviated fixed routes, and paratransit services that connect with RTD.
 RTD provides fixed, deviated fixed (Metro and County Hopper) and complementary paratransit services to get you to your destination.
-RTD Van Go! offers mobility on demand trips from rural areas to connect with RTD.
+RTD Van Go! offers mobility on demand trips anywhere in San Joaquin County.
 Passengers also may ride the RTD Commuter Service between the Tracy Transit Station and the RTD Downtown Transit Center.

 Q. What does ADA certified mean?

 A. ADA certified means a person is, due to his/her disability, unable to perform the skills necessary to use fixed route services.
 Persons interested in becoming ADA certified must obtain certification under the Americans with Disabilities Act (ADA) through an application process.
-RTD and the cities of Lodi, Manteca and Tracy currently implement separate processes.
-Visit
+Access San Joaquin adminsters the ADA eligibility process for all the transit agencies in San Joaquin County.
+Visit https://sanjoaquinrtd.com/access-sj/ada/ for details.

 Q. What is proper etiquette for riding the bus?